Key Takeaways

 If you receive an error code on the display of your remote, consult your AC’s owner’s manual.
 It would have a listing of all the error codes you may encounter along with troubleshooting instructions.
 The AC manufacturers website or support helpline may be of assistance in case the manual has been misplaced.

-What to do if Your AC Remote is Lost or Broken?
+What to Do if Your AC Remote Is Lost or Broken?

 Smart controllers let you control your AC from anywhere in the world and provide additional features such as geofencing, scheduling, temperature, and humidity triggers, energy-saving options, and more.
 They are sure to be a welcome addition to your home comfort needs.